sablier-labs/staking/ARCHITECTURE.md

 R_g = \sum_e rpt_g(e) \cdot A_g(e)
 ```

-Of course, by the end of the campaign, $R_g$ must become equal to the campaign rewards.
+Of course, by the end of the reward period, $R_g$ must become equal to the pool rewards.

 #### User Snapshots